Minimax rate of estimation for invariant densities associated to continuous stochastic differential equations over anisotropic Holder classes: Introduction

 where the infimum is taken over all the possible estimators of the invariant density.
 Then, we show that {\rev there exist $c> 0$ and $ T_0 > 0$ such that, for $T \ge T_0$,}

-{\change It means that, for $d=2$, it is not possible to propose an estimator whose convergence rates is better than the one we found for the kernel density estimator we proposed.} \\ Regarding the case $d \ge 3$ we prove that, in general, the following lower bound holds true: {\rev there exists $c > 0$ and $T_0 > 0$ such that, for any $T \ge T_0$,}
+{\change For $d=2$, it is not possible to propose an estimator with a better convergence rate than the one we have found for the kernel density estimator we introduced.} \\ Regarding the case $d \ge 3$ we prove that, in general, the following lower bound holds true: {\rev there exists $c > 0$ and $T_0 > 0$ such that, for any $T \ge T_0$,}

 {\modchi This result is not very surprising, as an analogous lower bound has been showed in \cite{Lower bound} for the estimation of the invariant density associated to a L\'evy driven SDE.
 What is instead quite surprising is that,} when $\beta_2 < \beta_3$, it is possible to improve the result here above by showing {\rev there exist $T_0$ and $c > 0$ such that, for any $T \ge T_0$, }